Ethel Waters

 Ethel Waters (October 31, 1896 – September 1, 1977) was an American singer and actress.
 Waters frequently performed jazz, swing, and pop music on the Broadway stage and in concerts.
 She began her career in the 1920s singing blues.
-Her notable recordings include "Dinah", "Stormy Weather", "Taking a Chance on Love", "Heat Wave", "Supper Time", "Am I Blue?", "Cabin in the Sky", "I'm Coming Virginia", and her version of "His Eye Is on the Sparrow".
+Her notable recordings include "Dinah", "Stormy Weather", "Taking a Chance on Love", "Chlo-e (Song of the Swamp), "Heat Wave", "Supper Time", "Am I Blue?", "Birmingham Bertha", "Cabin in the Sky", "I'm Coming Virginia", and her version of "His Eye Is on the Sparrow".
 Waters was the second African American to be nominated for an Academy Award, the first African American to star on her own television show, and the first African-American woman to be nominated for a Primetime Emmy Award.

 Early life

 Ethel Waters was born in Chester, Pennsylvania, on October 31, 1896 (some sources incorrectly state her birth year as 1900) to African-American mother Louise Anderson (1881–1962).
 Her birth was the result of the rape of teenaged Louise Anderson by 17-year-old John Wesley (a.k.a.
 Wesley John) Waters (1878–1901), a pianist and family acquaintance from a middle-class African-American background.
 Waters' family was very fair-skinned, his mother in particular.
 Waters played no role in raising his daughter.
 Many sources, including Ethel herself, reported for years that her mother was 12 or 13 years old at the time of the rape, and 13 when Ethel was born.
 Stephen Bourne opens his 2007 biography, Ethel Waters: Stormy Weather, with the statement that genealogical research has shown that Louise Anderson may have been 15 or 16 years old.

 Soon after Waters was born, her mother married Norman Howard, a railroad worker, with whom she had a daughter, Juanita Howard, Ethel's half-sister.
 Ethel used the surname Howard as a child and then reverted to using the surname Waters.
 She was raised in poverty by Sally Anderson, her grandmother, who worked as a housemaid, and with two of her aunts and an uncle.
 Waters never lived in the same place for more than 15 months.
 Of her difficult childhood, she said "I never was a child.
 I never was cuddled, liked, or understood by my family."

 Waters grew tall, standing 5 ft 9.5 in in her teens.
-According to jazz historian and archivist Rosetta Reitz, Waters's birth in the North and her peripatetic (or nomadic) life exposed her to many cultures.
+According to jazz historian and archivist Rosetta Reitz, Waters's birth in the North and her peripatetic life exposed her to many cultures.
 Waters first married in 1910 at the age of 13, but her husband was abusive, and she soon left the marriage and became a maid in a Philadelphia hotel, working for $4.75 per week.
 On her 17th birthday, she attended a costume party at a nightclub on Juniper Street.
 She was persuaded to sing two songs and impressed the audience so much that she was offered professional work at the Lincoln Theatre in Baltimore.
 The job singing and dancing in Baltimore netted her $9 a week, with two of her friends weekly skimming $16 for getting her the job.